gameoveragain/SVM-SelectKBest-and-SensoryAttentionNet/README.md

 ## Usage

-- To utilize the SVM-SelectKBest model, execute the `SVM-SelectKBest\SVM-SelectKBest.ipynb`.
+- To utilize the SVM-SelectKBest model, execute the `SVM-SelectKBest\SVM_SelectKBest.py`.
 - To utilize the SensoryAttentionNet model, execute the `SensoryAttentionNet\SensoryAttentionNet.py`.
 And The outcomes of the model run will be stored in the `SensoryAttentionNet\results\`.
 - The data required to execute the code is stored in the file `Data\OilSourceGeochemicalData.xlsx`.